The Almighty Underwriter

 Summing Up:

 If your case is denied, does that mean the underwriter thinks your case is worthless?
-No. Not at all.
-There are many reasons an underwriter and company could deny a case.
+No, not at all.
+There are many reasons an underwriter or funding company could deny a case.
 Here are some possible scenarios:

 The case is a fifty-fifty case